bradleymarques/carbon_date/README.md

 ## Creation from ISO8601 Timestamp with precision

-CarbonDate also supports creation from the ISO8601, with precision:
+CarbonDate also supports creation from the ISO8601, with precision, such as the format of dates used on [Wikidata](www.wikidata.org)

 ```ruby
 CarbonDate::Date.iso8601('+0632-06-08T00:00:00Z', 11).to_s